 With a proper monitoring system for queuing as well as analysis tools for historical data, time can be better spent where it is needed.

 Improving the queue process is a continuous effort based on learning about the visitor's service journey and waiting experience.
 By doing surveys, it makes it possible to gain insight into the services experienced by visitors.

 Queue management systems

 To streamline the queue process, most service providers use some kind of queue management system.
-I prefer to call it customer journey management system as there are so many more things you can add to it than just managing the queue itself, like appointment solutions, analysis tools and surveys so that you cover the entire customer journey.
-These systems have all the functions needed to overcome the challenges of reducing waiting times, managing cost and staff, and improving the visitor's experience.
+I prefer to call it a customer journey management system as there are so many more things you can add to it than just managing the queue itself, like appointment solutions, analysis tools, and surveys so that you cover the entire customer journey.
+These systems have all the functions needed to overcome the challenges of reducing waiting times, managing costs and staff, and improving the visitor's experience.

-If you want to know more about what your business can achieve with a queue management system / customer journey management system, download the PowerPoint presentation below, were the following questions are addressed:
+If you want to know more about what your business can achieve with a queue management system/customer journey management system, download the PowerPoint presentation below, where the following questions are addressed:

 • What is a queue management system? • How does a queue management system work? • When to consider a queue management system? • Which sectors benefit the most of queue management system?